 TIME: Registration opens at 7:10 AM.
-The seminar is 8:30 to 5 with a half hour lunch break.
-There will be a one hour question and answer session afterwards, ending promptly at 6 PM.
-Many will find the Q&A invaluable, therefor you may wish to arrangements to stay until 6 PM.
+The seminar is 8:30 am to 5:00 pm with a 30 minute break for a complimentary lunch.
+There will be a one hour question and answer session afterwards, ending promptly at 6:00 pm.
+Many will find the Q&A invaluable, therefore you may wish to make arrangements to stay until 6 pm.

 INCLUDED: 100 plus page manual to help you put what you learn into practice.

-Landlord Boot Camp covers everything that you need to know about residential Landlord Tenant law in Wisconsin, as amended in March 2012 by Act 143, in March 2014 and again in March 2016 with the passage of ACT 176, including:
+Landlord Boot Camp covers everything that you need to know about residential Landlord Tenant law in Wisconsin, as amended in March 2012 by Act 143, in March 2014, in March 2016 with the passage of ACT 176, and again in March 2018 with ACT 317 including: